dappros/ethora-chat-component/useCases.md

-# To test Ethora chat component:
+# Ethora chat component:

+##To test it locally

-1. npm i
+-1.  npm i
-2. npm start
+-2.  npm start

 Variants of usage: